alexcritschristoph/mag-isolate-comparison/README.md

 2. [Dozens (hundreds?) of single cell amplified genomes](https://www.nature.com/articles/s41564-017-0098-y) exist for the Candidate Phyla Radiation.

 3. Dozens of [completed metagenome assembled genomes](https://www.nature.com/articles/nature14486) exist for the CPR.
-These are genomes that assembled in a single contig directly from a metagenome. (there are 45 such genomes currently listed in GTDB).
+These are genomes that assembled in a single contig directly from a metagenome. (there are 45 such CPR genomes currently listed in GTDB).

 4. [Previous direct comparisons](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-018-0550-0) of single cell genomes and metagenome assembled genomes have shown good parity.